-Because of such abhorring cruelty, some of these animals, who of course do have feelings, are left internally broken and scarred for the rest of their lives.
+Because of such abhorring cruelty, some of these animals, which of course do have feelings, are left internally broken and scarred for the rest of their lives.

 Luckily, Kham Lha was one of the few who was able to make a relatively quick recovery thanks to the constant care of staffers at the rescue foundation.